-A Psychological Evaluation is performed by an appropriate mental health provider and evaluates the party for mental health illnesses, or anything that may be relevant to their ability to parent.
+A Psychological Evaluation is performed by an appropriate mental health provider and evaluates the party for mental health illnesses or anything that may be relevant to their ability to parent.
 Often if you request a party undergo such testing, you can expect to be asked that you undergo the same testing.

 Ultimately it is up to the Judge as to whether anyone will be required to be evaluated.
-The costs are often shared by the parties, or each party pays for their own.
-You can request the costs be shifted to another party if there is significant income disparity between the parties, but this is not guaranteed.
+The costs are often shared by the parties, or each party pays for its own.
+You can request the costs be shifted to another party if there is a significant income disparity between the parties, but this is not guaranteed.

 How Does a Custody Evaluation Work?